Juan Bautista Rivarola Matto

-Juan Bautista Rivarola Matto (1933 – October 14, 1999) was a Paraguayan journalist, narrator, essayist and playwright who made a great contribution to the culture is spite of living in the times of the dictatorial government in Paraguay, time in which there was hardly any activity related to the literature.
+Juan Bautista Rivarola Matto (12 November 1933 – 14 October 1991) was a Paraguayan journalist, narrator, essayist and playwright who made a great contribution to the culture despite being active during the repressive dictatorship of Alfredo Stroessner.

-Childhood and youth
+Early life and education

-He was born in Asunción, on November 12, 1933 in the time of the Chaco War.
+He was born in Asunción, on 12 November 1933 in the time of the Chaco War.
 He was the son of Octaviano Rivarola Bogarín and his wife, Victorina Matto.
-He was member of a family of former settlers of Paraguay, very attached to the traditions of the country, which he loved immensely.
+He was a member of a family of former settlers of Paraguay, very attached to the traditions of the country, which he loved immensely.

-First steps

 He was a student of Juan Pedro Escalada and studied in the Colegio Seminario de San Carlos (San Carlos's Seminary School).
 He was a member of the armed groups that fought against the dictatorial government of General Alfredo Stroessner in the 1960s.

-He studied Law and Philosophy at the University of Buenos Aires and dedicated a great part of his life to scholarship, focusing in history.
+He studied law and philosophy at the University of Buenos Aires and dedicated a great part of his life to scholarship, focusing in history.

 Since childhood he was always involved in riots and revolutions.
-When he was 13 years old there was a civil war in 1947, in which he took part on behalf of the revolutionaries.
+When he was thirteen years old there was a civil war in 1947, in which he took part on behalf of the revolutionaries.
 Like many of his generation, he participated in the political activity of the country, and had to live in exile for more than two decades.
-He returned to Paraguay in 1979 and worked in journalism until he died in 1992.
+He returned to Paraguay in 1979 and worked in journalism until he died in 14 October 1991, in Asunción.